Natural Backpacking Project

 Prompted by concerns about synthetic fabric’s microplastic shedding and general nastiness, I’ve started a research project using exclusively natural fibers to build apparel and equipment for backcountry travel.

 I’m building a complete kit for summer backpacking in the American mountain west.
 It’ll use only metal and natural materials, and nothing petroleum-derived.
 Due to the amount of processing needed, I’m skipping cellulosic synthetics on this one - just plain cotton, wool, silk, and linen.
-I’m including thread, which is tough, and all waterproofing (so no paraffin-based waxes allowed).
+Even thread must abide by the rules, which is tough, and all waterproofing agents as well (so no paraffin-based waxes allowed).

 The goal is not to claim that naturals perform better than synthetics, but to explore what compromises are needed to use lower-impact gear and clothing, and to show that in our bioregion, hardcore synthetic materials aren’t always necessary.